 Another approach involves surgically removing the extra tissue from the rectum.
 This approach is called the Delorme procedure or the Altemeier procedure.
 These operations usually require a brief hospital stay, but since no skin incisions are needed, there is usually little pain afterward, and patients rapidly return to their full activity.

 The most complicated approach involves operating through the abdomen and correcting the rectal prolapse from the inside.
-This can be performed laparoscopically in some patients and this approach often involves removing a segment of the colon or rectum which is too long, as well as re-supporting the rectum from inside.
-This procedure involves a few days’ stay in the hospital after surgery, but it is the most permanent and effective operation for advanced cases.
+This can be performed using a surgical robot, and is known as known as robotic rectopexy.
+Or it can be repaired laparoscopically in some patients and this approach often involves removing a segment of the colon or rectum which is too long, as well as re-supporting the rectum from inside.
+Both procedures may involve a few days’ stay in the hospital after surgery, but are the most permanent and effective operations for advanced cases.

 Your physician will discuss each procedure with you so that you may better understand each procedure along with the risks and benefits involved in each approach.